 Neurosynth and NeuroQuery

 Neurosynth and NeuroQuery are the two largest publicly-available coordinate-based databases.
-NiMARE includes functions for downloading releases of each database and converting the databases to NiMARE Datasets.
+NiMARE includes functions for downloading releases of each database and converting the databases to NiMARE collections for analysis.

 In this example, we download and convert the Neurosynth and NeuroQuery databases for analysis with NiMARE.